microsoft/VSExtensibility/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Contracts.md

 | ---- | ---- | ----------- |
 | visualizerDisplayName | [System.String](https://learn.microsoft.com/dotnet/api/System.String 'System.String') | The display name of the debugger visualizer. |
 | targetType | [System.String](https://learn.microsoft.com/dotnet/api/System.String 'System.String') | The [AssemblyQualifiedName](https://learn.microsoft.com/dotnet/api/System.Type.AssemblyQualifiedName 'System.Type.AssemblyQualifiedName') of the type that is supported by this
-debugger visualizer.

-`targetType` must be a concrete type.
+debugger visualizer.<br/><br/>`targetType` must be a concrete type.
 The debugger visualizer will only support objects of type `targetType`, not objects of types extending `targetType`.

 If `targetType` is a generic type, it must be unbound.